 Built on a brownfield site on the edge of a popular Herefordshire village, St. Michaels Cottage is based upon a three bay layout with the large hallway being divided to create a study at the back.

-The kitchen has floor-to-ceiling glazing within a contemporary oak frame at one end, creating a light filled space that connects the interior with the garden.
-A simple, but delightful, bespoke DeVol kitchen, with Everhot range cooker completes this space.
+The kitchen has floor-to-ceiling glazing within a contemporary oak frame at one end; creating a light filled space that connects the interior with the garden.
+A simple, yet delightful, bespoke DeVol kitchen and Everhot range cooker completes this space.
 A traditional sitting room with large inglenook and oak joisted ceiling occupies the other side of the hallway, with a handmade staircase leading to the first floor.
-Upstairs the rooms circulate around a generous landing area, with built in storage and a window seat.
+Upstairs, the rooms circulate around a generous landing area, with built in storage and a window seat.
 There are three bedrooms (it could be arranged as four) and two attractive bathrooms.

 For details on our next open day visit our Show House Page